ionutalgios/Odoo-Website-Addon---Simple-Academy-example/README.md

 Next step:
 >> There is 2 open questions in templates.xml file.
 Thanks for providing a solution.
->> Another question is : how to write into the demo.xml file the data about the relations Courses-Teachers (One2many and many2one).
+>> Third question is : how to write into the demo.xml file the data about the relations Courses-Teachers (One2many and many2one). -> SOLVED in commit N°4